LifeFone Medical Alert System Review 2025

 Buyer’s Tip: LifeFone offers a great referral program to help you save.
 For every customer you refer, you and your referral will receive a free month of service.

-The Better Business Bureau1 gives LifeFone an A+ rating, partly based on interactions with customer service.
+The Better Business Bureau's1 A+ rating is partly based on interactions with customer service.
 After my interactions with their friendly team (and the very short hold time I experienced on the customer service line), I can see why.

 Setting Up My System

-For this review, I tested LifeFone’s At-Home Cellular system, along with the At-Home & On-the-Go, VIP flex system.
-Both systems came in a small box with everything included.
-The At-Home package had a base station, wall plug, help wristband, and waterproof pendant (I chose the fall-detection option).
-The VIP flex system came with a mobile device that looked like a wristwatch, along with a charging cradle and an instruction manual.
+For this review, I tested LifeFone’s At-Home Cellular system, along with the At-Home & On-the-Go VIP Flex system.
+Both systems came in a small box with everything you need to use the system.
+The At-Home package had a base station, wall plug, help wristband and waterproof pendant (I chose the fall-detection option).
+The VIP Flex system came with a mobile device that looked like a wristwatch, along with a charging cradle and an instruction manual.

 At-Home Setup

-The At-Home system only took a few simple steps to set up.
-I plugged in the base unit console, turned it on, and put on the pendant.
+The At-Home system took only a few simple steps to set up.
+I plugged in the base unit console, turned it on and put on the pendant.
 The base station I tested was the cellular version, which has a digital display that says how many “bars” you have, just like a cell phone.
 I pressed the button on my pendant, and I was connected to a representative who asked if there was an emergency.
-I told them I was just making a test call and was set!
+I told them I was fine and just making a test call.

 At-Home & On-the-Go, VIP flex Setup